10 best single malt scotch whiskies you need to know about

 Grab an antidote to the winter chill with a warming bottle from north of the border

-We’ve narrowed the choice down to Scotch whiskies for this round-up, so each one here has been fermented, distilled and matured for at least three years then bottled in Scotland (among other rules) in order to be called Scotch.
+We’ve narrowed the choice down to Scotch whiskies for this roundup, so each one here has been fermented, distilled and matured for at least three years then bottled in Scotland (among other rules) to be called Scotch.

-Kristiane Sherry is author and editor at Master of Malt and a WSET Spirits Educator and explains how to get started: “Whatever you’re drinking should be about the flavour experience.
+Kristiane Sherry, an author and editor at Master of Malt and a Wine and Spirit Education Trust spirits educator, explains how to get started: “Whatever you’re drinking should be about the flavour experience.
 Think about what you enjoy eating – do you have a sweet tooth or enjoy more savoury things?
 What about fruit or smoky flavours?
 Focus on flavour first – age, distillery and different styles can all be explored later.”

-We also looked to include a range of regions in our selection to please all palates: for example Islay whiskies tend to be heavily peated according to Kristiane, while Speysides are sweeter and fruitier, but this is not a hard and fast rule.
+We also looked to include a range of regions in our selection to please all palates: for example, Islay whiskies tend to be heavily peated according to Sherry, while Speysides are sweeter and fruitier, but this is not a hard and fast rule.

-We assembled a mixed group of whisky fans and novices and tried over 25 examples of Scotch to compile this shortlist, sampling each at room temperature straight up, then with any variations (water, ice, mixed) the brand had suggested.
-These are the whiskies we rated…
+We assembled a mixed group of whisky fans and novices and tried more than 25 examples of Scotch to compile this shortlist.
+Each was sampled at room temperature straight up, then with any variations (water, ice, mixed) the brand had suggested.
+Below are the whiskies we rated.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.

 Benromach organic Speyside single malt: £37.84, Master of Malt